ary4m4n03/Dog-Breed-Classifier/README.md

 ### Data Setup for Training

 The model was trained on the **Stanford Dogs Dataset**, sourced from Kaggle.
-To run the training script (`dog_breed_classifier_model_training.py`), you must run on google colab orfdownload the dataset and place it in a structure that the script can read.
+To run the training script (`dog_breed_classifier_model_training.py`), you must run on google colab or download and read the dataset.
 ---

 ## Usage